 A horrible thought: can we still see the sea, forest, sky, stone, other living being if it is not framed for us to see?
 (The frame states, that the framed thing is worth to stop for.)
 Can we still wonder, stop to wonder at something that is not framed?
 Hey, stop blabbering!
 Of course we can!

-The landscape above is blue compared to Qiu Shihua‘s white fields, but still it reminds me of those.
+The landscape above, which I snapped in Vuokatti, is blue compared to Qiu Shihua‘s white fields, but still it reminds me of those.